This recipe for cocoa dusted amaretti biscuits has been adapted from Ottolenghi: The Cookbook.

 When I get a book to review, I choose the recipes I would like to make, or that interest me, based on their titles alone.
 The actual recipes I make are chosen by the publisher, after I submit a request.
 I was sent Sweet to review and Struik Lifestyle gave me permission to make and blog Sam’s recipe for cranberry amaretti biscuits.
 I did not read further than the title until I was ready to go and buy the ingredients.
 Sam writes:

 I then reached out to my network and a friend sent me the original recipe.
-I saw that the only difference between the two recipes, other than the almond extract, was 2 teaspoons of honey.
+The only difference I saw between the two recipes, other than the almond extract, was 2 teaspoons of honey.
 I immediately wondered if 10mls of one ingredient could really make a recipe work?
 Once again I made half a batch and noticed in the method that they make a meringue with the honey and egg white.
 The recipe totally worked and Dave and I enjoyed these soft morsels throughout the day.

 I have contacted the publisher for permission to reproduce the recipe on my blog, but as I have not heard back from them I decided to go ahead and make a slightly firmer biscuit, as I actually preferred them.
 I have also added in more sour cherries, as you can never have enough of them in my opinion.
 If you cannot get hold of sour cherries, use cranberries, dried apricots or even blueberries instead.
 I also used a little bit of cocoa powder to dust the amaretti biscuits.